Artsy Craftsy Mom

 Sharing is caring!

-It is just a few days now for India’s 69th Independence Day, and here are a few books that could be picked up for your children to learn more about India in a fun way.
+In just a few days India will be celebrating its 77th Independence Day on 15 August 2023, marking 76 years of freedom.
+Here are a few books that could be picked up for your children to learn more about India in a fun way.
 Some of these books have to do with the actual independence of India, some with the history before that, and some about our heritage and culture.
-Some are historical fiction books which will bring the period they are placed in alive for the readers.
+Some are historical fiction books that will bring the period they are placed in alive for the readers.

 32 Best Children’s Independence Day Books from India